AbhijitSarkaar/AbhijitSarkaar/README.md

 ### Hi there 👋

-- 🔭  I’m currently working at Embibe as a SDE Frontend.
-Building the core Content Management System of Embibe.
+- 🔭  I’m currently working as a SDE Frontend at Embibe.
+Using React and Redux to build the core CMS of Embibe.